 Unlike in the general setting above, you will not need to map each pay type to an account when setting up department mapping.
 Therefore, any pay type not mapped on a department level will still reflect under the larger QuickBooks Online account for that pay type.

-One good way to use department mappings is to create sub-accounts for each department for common pay types.
+The way to use department mappings is to create sub-accounts in QuickBooks Online for each department you have listed in Justworks for common pay types.
 For example, you could create several sub-accounts of the general Salary + Wages account, so that there’s one for each of your company’s departments.
 When you send an invoice over from Justworks to QuickBooks Online, you will see those departments broken down when viewing the invoice in the Expenses tab.

 Sending Invoices to QuickBooks Online

 After your payments process and invoices are created in Justworks, you will be able to send each invoice over to QuickBooks Online with the click of a button.

 From the Invoices tab, you’ll see the option to ‘Send to QuickBooks Online’ next to each invoice.

 If you don’t see Send to QuickBooks Online next to each invoice, return to the “Connect to QuickBooks Online” page to make sure you have all pay types mapped to an account.